 Instructions shall direct the actual performance of manufacturing, assembly and integration operations and inspections, to ensure that the activities proceed in an orderly manner and according to the planned sequence.

-For example: shop travellers.

 The supplier shall issue and maintain manufacturing, assembly, integration and inspection documents in accordance with established and released procedures.

 The QA organization shall review and approve such documents, and any modifications thereof, to ensure that they include or refer to: